image of boundary wall surveyor

 Neighbours must respond to the notice.
 Building Owners should not assume that no response translates as an agreement of works.
 If there is no response, the dispute resolution process is unavoidable.

 If you are planning to carry out works to the property, you’ll be responsible for paying for the work.
 In some cases, your neighbour can share the cost if the works are a result of defects or a lack of repair.
-Appointed surveyors can outlined who pays if you don’t agree.

 The processes, framework and timescales for dealing with party wall matters.